w3c/wai-intro-atag/content/no-code.md

 ## Why Accessibility Matters

-Your no-code tool users include people with disabilities.
+People with disabilities need to use your no-code tool.
 Your tool needs to be accessible to disabled content creators.

 The websites and widgets that your tool outputs also need to be accessible to disabled website users.